graphcore/examples/vision/cnns/pytorch/README.md

 [https://github.com/libjpeg-turbo/libjpeg-turbo/blob/2.1.0/LICENSE.md](https://github.com/libjpeg-turbo/libjpeg-turbo/blob/2.1.0/LICENSE.md)

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS", AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-###  Changelog

-#### September 2022
-* add troubleshooting for Triton server tests

-#### June 2022
-* Enable automatic loss scaling option
-* Merge collectives

-#### May 2022
-* Removed TFRecord and Webdataset support
-* Use fused crop and decode jpeg

-#### September 2021
-* Single IPU ResNet50 with batchnorm.
-Model is recomputed.
-* Webdataset improvements: Caching the dataset in the memory.
-Option for determining the image quality.
-* EfficientNet model changed to PyTorch Image Models implementation.